 RARITY GALLERY is a contemporary art gallery established by Vassilis Matsaidonis and Christos Nikolaou in 1994 in the centre of Mykonos.

-The vision has always been to contribute to the artistic and cultural scene by exhibiting for the first time in Greece selected artworks from a diverse array of marquee living artists such as:
+The vision has always been to contribute to the art scene by exhibiting for the first time in Greece selected artworks from a diverse array of established living artists such as:

 Julian Opie, the most influential Minimalist Pop-Artist of the New British Sculpture movement, whose work has been internationally exhibited at major museums, public collections and institutions.
 Christopher Le Brun, President of the Royal Academy of Arts from the time of his election in 2011 until December 2019.
 Le Brun’s work is included in the permanent collections of the Tate Gallery, the British Museum, the Scottish National Gallery of Modern Art and MoMA and the Metropolitan Museum of Art in New York.